cloud-gov/product/FeatureLifecycle.md

 > * % leads that bounce from our pricing page vs interact with it/contact us
 > * % leads that already understand what they want to buy when they contact us
 > * % leads that already understand what they will spend

+(Note that this card is intentionally somewhat ambiguous as to the implementation; a very clear page might be just as effective as a live calculator/quote-generator, and it's up to the team to figure out what will be effective in moving the metrics while still doable.)

 ### Sketching
 Where we explore our options for overall UX and implementation, and set objective metrics and outcomes.